tensorflow/build/raspberry_pi_builds/README.md

 TensorFlow's old official docs for building on Raspberry Pi.
 Needs an owner.

-Maintainer: @angerson (TensorFlow, SIG Build)
+Maintainer: @cdwhq (TensorFlow, SIG Build)

 * * *

 **Important: TensorFlow for the Raspberry Pi is no longer supported by the TensorFlow team. (last tested on 2.3.0rc2).
 See the [Build TensorFlow Lite for Raspberry Pi](https://www.tensorflow.org/lite/guide/build_rpi) guide.**
 **This guide is a mirror of the old official documentation and may not work.
 If you'd like to own this and keep it up-to-date, please file a PR!**
 # Build from source for the Raspberry Pi
 This guide builds a TensorFlow package for a [Raspberry Pi](https://www.raspberrypi.org/) device running [Raspbian 9.0](https://www.raspberrypi.org/downloads/raspbian/).
-While the instructions might work for other Raspberry Pi variants, it is only tested and supported for this configuration.
+While the instructions might work for other Raspberry Pi variants, it is onlytested and supported for this configuration.

 We recommend *cross-compiling* the TensorFlow Raspbian package.
 Cross-compilation is using a different platform to build the package than deploy